Leonard013/Emotional_Music_Synthesizer/docs/README.md

 ## Approach
 - The model takes as first input a voice recording or a music file and extracts the notes from it and an image of the user from which it derives the label belonging to {-1, 1} according to the emotion
-Each note is a triple (pitch, step, duration) where pitch is the "tone" of the note, step is the distance from the previous one and duration is how much the note lasts.
+Each note is a triple (pitch, step, duration) where pitch is the "tone" of the note, step is the time elapsed from the previous one's start and duration is how much the note lasts.
 - The window of notes (which will change over time after every prediction) is given to the lstm and its output to 3 different FFNN to predict pitch, step and duration as following:
 **pitch** (categorical cross entropy loss) outputs logits for each possible note (128)
 **step** (non-negative mse) predicts the most probable step